HazemAbdesamed/bike-points/README.md

 ![historical charts](/pictures/historical%20charts.jpg)

 ## Superset Container Setup
-The superset container has been customized to automate the initialization process and enable seamless integration with Trino DB.
+The superset container has been customized to automate the initialization process and enable seamless integration with Trino.

 #### **Dockerfile**
 * Install the trino python library.